avarghesein/Fin-Home/README.md

 ![alt Web Application](https://github.com/avarghesein/Fin-Home/blob/master/Source/Screenshots/FinHome.DesktopHTMLPage.jpg)

 # 3-4.
 Desktop Tray Notification for Live Alers (TrayNotificatonComponents) - Build using Visual Studio 6 (VB6, VC++ 6 compilers)*
-If you would like to get Live notifications (Say if your policy have a due or a scheduled tasks is already gone past), this components will provide you the feature.
-It will give you OUTLOOK kind desktop pop up notifications, clicking on which will open detailed Report.
+If you would like to get Live notifications (Say if your policy has a due or a scheduled task has already gone past), this components will provide you the feature.
+It will give you an OUTLOOK kind desktop pop up notification, clicking on which will open detailed due Reports.
-It has build using two components
+It has been built using two components

 a.
 Notification Active X Server - VB6

-A VB Active X Exe Server talks to the underlying Finance@Home Access details to fetch alerts.
-It then provide those details through a COM Interface to the consumers (eg. Notification Desktop Service mentioned below)
+A VB Active X Exe Server talks to the underlying Finance@Home Access DB to fetch alert details.
+It then provide those details through a COM Interface to the consumers (eg. Notification Desktop Service mentioned below).
+This component will run under the hood and user wont interact with this component directly.

+Note: To use this server for notifications.
+You've to register it with COM. eg.To register - Finance@Server.exe /regserver eg.To unregister - Finance@Server.exe /unregserver

 b.
 Notification Desktop Service - VC++6 with ATL/WTL dependency

-The Desktop Notification Service (ATL/WTL Visual C++ Windows GUI Application).
+The actual Desktop Notification Service (ATL/WTL Visual C++ Windows GUI Application), with which the user interacts.
 It fetch the notification details from "a.
 Notification Active X Server", and will display to the user.

 ![alt Notification Server](https://github.com/avarghesein/Fin-Home/blob/master/Source/Screenshots/FinHome.DesktopLiveNotification.jpg)

+Note:
+Also make sure that, all the below files resides in the same directory, to make the notifications work:
+Finance@Home_DB.mdb, Finance@Server.exe, FinanceService.ext

 # 5. Android Mobile Native Application. - Build using NetBeans, Android SDK